Council of Europe calls Russia's treatment of NGOs "chilling"

 Since Putin’s return to the Kremlin in May, his party has pushed through legislation handing law enforcement officials more tools to use against opposition activists and critical media.

 Police have also raided the homes of protest organizers.
-Anti-graft blogger Alexei Navalny goes on trial on charges of embezzlement next week and Sergei Udaltsov is under house arrest.
+Anti-graft blogger Alexei Navalny will go one trial on charges of embezzlement next week and another, Sergei Udaltsov, is under house arrest.

 “I think we are going back to the grievous repressive tyranny of the Soviet era, like in the 50s and 60s,” Valery Borshchev of the human rights Moscow Helsinki Group, told Kommersant FM radio this week.